InfernoKarl/OP-OS/README.md

 Really crap devil fruit esp that does not update itself, will add that eventually; re-execute every now and then to see newer fruits, working as of *08/08/2022*

 ### [Anti Freeze](/Scripts/antifreeze.lua) <sub><sup>`v1.0.0` *(Updated: 11/08/2022)*</sup></sub>
 Prevents you from freezing in the Tundra.
-Works really well paired with [Chest Autofarm](/Scripts/chestfarm.lua).
 Working as of *11/08/2022*